FAQ for Students

 Almost all NTID general purpose classrooms are already outfitted with a “low-vision” LCD monitor.
 Most of the NTID labs are pre-wired so a low-vision monitor can be installed as needed.
 To find out which spaces already have a low-vision monitor or to request an installation, ask your teacher to contact the NTID Service Desk.

-Use a CCTV.
+You can also use a CCTV.
 This machine uses a high-resolution video camera to enlarge and alter an image on a built-in video monitor.
 A CCTV can be delivered to NTID classrooms and labs as needed and is also requested by your teacher at the NTID Service Desk.